dtro-devuk/KnowledgeBase/CSS/Tailwindcss/Tailwindcss.md

 > Rapidly build modern websites without ever leaving your HTML

-A atomic utility-first CSS framework.
+An atomic utility-first CSS framework.
 Its just awesome :smile:

-Fedup of cumbersome, complex, wieldy, opnionated CSS frameworks, I recently swapped to Tailwind CSS and never look back.
+Fed-up of cumbersome, complex, wieldy, opnionated CSS frameworks, I recently swapped to Tailwind CSS and never looked back.

 Allowing you to create awseome CSS, quickly with awesome looking end results.

+With the Tailwind in your sails!

 ## Usage